christinerose/gibbr.org/blog/hillingar/index.md

 Nix deals well with system dependencies but doesn't have a native way of resolving library dependency versions.
 Opam deals well with library dependencies but doesn't have a consistent way of installing system packages in a reproducible way.
-And Dune deals with file dependencies, but not the others (although this may be changing in the future).
+And Dune deals with file dependencies, but not the others.
 The OCaml compiler keeps track of function dependencies when compiling and linking a program.

 #### Cross-compilation